The Great Tradition: Classic Readings on What It Means to Be an Educated Human Being , an excerpt from Richard Gamble’s introduction.

 And there ends the story of Scott-King’s misadventures in the modern world.
 Any teacher who has endured a similar conversation sympathizes instinctively with poor Scott-King.
 His dignified but stubborn resistance to the wickedness of making students fit for the modern world speaks to the heart of teachers who, like Scott-King, take the long view.

-Books on liberal learning may be found in The Imaginative Conservative Bookstore.
 Read the complete introduction to The Great Tradition.
 Find the Robert Woods review of The Great Tradition on The Imaginative Conservative here.